Mitigating Coordinate Prediction Bias from Positional Encoding Failures: Expected distance in the unit square

-Remark (application to images).
-The constant $\mu_\square$ is the dispersion benchmark for a unit square.
-For arbitrary image sizes $(W,H)$, either (i) anisotropically rescale coordinates to $[0,1]^2$ before computing distances and compare to $\mu_\square$, or (ii) form a per-image Monte-Carlo null by sampling i.i.d. uniform points from $[0,W]\times[0,H]$ to estimate the appropriate baseline for that aspect ratio.
+\paragraph{Remark (Application to images)} The constant $\mu_\square$ is the dispersion benchmark for a unit square.
+For arbitrary image sizes $(W,H)$, one can: (i) anisotropically rescale coordinates to $[0,1]^2$ before computing distances, or (ii) form a per-image Monte-Carlo null by sampling i.i.d. uniform points from $[0,W]\times[0,H]$ to estimate the baseline for that specific aspect ratio.